poralekhamaher/cloud-devops-journal/README.md

 Until then: re-practicing Day 1-7 code, reinforcing fundamentals, and preparing for Linux + Git deep-dive.
 Today (27/12/2025) was taken as a rest day.
 No study or coding tasks were performed.
 Time was spent on system setup and recreation (installed Knulli OS on a retro console and ported games).
 Regular study schedule resumes next session.
+I will again sit down to study around 6 or 7 tomorrow.
+I’ll study until midnight, or around that.
+I don’t really know why I am learning these codes anymore.
+Will I eventually write such things?
+Who knows.
+But AI is telling me to learn it, so I will, I guess.